Inside the loop circuit

 A later chemistry lever

-Later in the map, NAC appears as one possible chemistry lever for some people.
-It matters not as a miracle, but as a clue: when background loop pressure changes, the experience of an urge can change too.
+N-acetylcysteine (NAC) is a small sulfur-containing molecule that supports glutathione and may help steady glutamate signaling.
+Later in the map, it appears as one possible chemistry lever for some people—not as a miracle or cure, but as a clue that changing background loop pressure can change the experience of an urge.

 Choose the Next Doorway